backupbrew/switchbrew/Switch System Flaws.md

 <tbody>
 <tr class="odd">
 <td><p>CVE-2018-6242 (leveraged by the ShofEL2 and Fusée Gelée exploits)</p></td>
 <td><p>The USB software stack provided inside the boot instruction rom (IROM/bootROM) contains a copy operation whose length can be controlled by an attacker.
 By carefully constructing a USB control request, an attacker can leverage this vulnerability to copy the contents of an attacker-controlled buffer over the active execution stack, gaining control of the Boot and Power Management processor (BPMP) before any lock-outs or privilege reductions occur.
-This execution can then be used to exfiltrate secrets and to load arbitrary code onto the main CPU Complex (CCPLEX) &quot;application processors&quot; at the highest possible level of privilege (typically as the TrustZone Secure Monitor at PL3/EL3).</p></td>
+This execution can then be used to exfiltrate secrets and to load arbitrary code onto the main CPU Complex (CCPLEX) "application processors" at the highest possible level of privilege (typically as the TrustZone Secure Monitor at PL3/EL3).</p></td>
 <td><p>Unknown (Tegra186 and Tegra214)</p></td>
 <td><p>HAC-001 (Tegra210)</p></td>
 <td><p>January 2018</p></td>